 The sales funnel can be divided into three general stages; Tofu or top of the funnel, Mofu or middle of the funnel, and Bofu or bottom of the funnel.
 Depending on your business type, products or services, each stage might look a bit different for you.
 In general, Tofu, Mofu and Bofu sales funnel stages look like this:

-- Tofu: Top of the funnel content is designed for the awareness stage.
+- – Tofu: Top of the funnel (Tofu) content is designed for the awareness stage.
 Buyers don’t yet know about your business and you want to get their attention with this content.

 Before organizing Tofu, Mofu, and Bofu content types around sales funnel stages, it’s important to understand who your buyers are and what your total sales funnel looks like.
 Create buyer personas first to determine how buyers find, think about, and interact with your brand.
 Consider how long buyers spend in each stage and questions they might ask as they move through each stage.
 You should have a lead scoring system in place to know when a buyer moves from one stage to the next.

 Starting at the top of the funnel, we’ll address each sales funnel stage and how Tofu, Mofu and Bofu content types fit into a successful content marketing strategy.
-We’ll also discuss the latest content types and Tofu, Mofu and Bofu content in 2020.
 Throughout the post, we’ll use the example of a company selling bicycling accessories and an interested customer to show what these content types might look like.

 Take a closer look at content marketing and strategy